bigmlcom/bigmler/docs/index.rst

 Thanks to those new features, all kind of models (not only Deepnets) can be built taking advantage of the images information.
-To learn the options available for image extraction configuration, see ***
+To learn the options available for image extraction configuration, see :ref:image-feature-extraction .

 Annotated images as Composite Sources
 -------------------------------------